NPersivale/Proyecto-CoderhouseReactJS/README.md

 4. Fill the required information in the formulary on the right.
 5. Complete the purchase by clicking the green button that's labeled with the same legend.

 ## End User Purchase Demo:
+Here's a short demo showing the normal flow a user will go through when buying an item on the site:
 ![purchase demo](https://user-images.githubusercontent.com/67163082/161161268-5f58475b-f7e6-4d8b-b9a3-68afeae464e1.gif)

 ## Project Diagram:
+Below is a flowchart showing the overall structure of the project for better oversight and understanding:
 ![Proyecto-CoderHouseReact js drawio (4)](https://user-images.githubusercontent.com/67163082/161132627-53400ec4-d8d2-4144-952d-43a6da9f13ae.png)